hpides/rmg-sort/README.md

 To run one script that builds the project, runs evaluation experiments, and generates PDF plots for the results, there are two options:

-**Option A)** Clone this repository or obtain the sources via .zip download.
+**Option A)** Clone this repository.
 Then, from within the rmg-sort root directory, execute:
 ```
 ./run_all.sh
 ```